davekinkead/philosophy/Paperless Philosophy as a Philosophical Method.md

 ## David Bourget

 > I discuss the prospects for new forms of professional communication in philosophy.
 I argue that online discussions and online surveys ought to play a more important role in commu- nications between philosophers than they play today.
 However, there are major obstacles to the widespread adoption of these media as channels of communication between academics.
 I offer an overview of these obstacles and sketch a strategy for surmounting them.
-The strat- egy I propose involves the development of a new kind of service which could expand the reach of the analytic method in philosophy.
+The strategy I propose involves the development of a new kind of service which could expand the reach of the analytic method in philosophy.

 @bourget2010 looks at how digital methods can advance philosophy.